jofftiquez/vue-morphling/README.md

-# IMPORTANT NOTE: morphling has been renamed to vue-mophling

 # VueMorphling

+> IMPORTANT NOTE: morphling has been renamed to vue-mophling.
+The old morphling is now [framework agnostic](https://github.com/jofftiquez/morphling.js).

 A collection of standard and custom VueJs filters and directives.